drtyhbo/drty-facebook/README.md

         APP_ID: 'PUT YOUR APP ID HERE'
     }

 to your settings hash, so drty-facebook knows your Facebook app id.
-(To create one, go [here](http://www.facebook.com/developers/createapp.php))
+(To create one, go [here](http://www.facebook.com/developers/createapp.php)).
+If you already have an app, please go [here](http://www.facebook.com/developers/apps.php) to grab the app settings.

 ## HOW DOES IT WORK?